No matter the size of a company, having visibility into SaaS applications within its tech stack is a top priority.

 A SaaS system of record like G2 Track can be the solution your company needs to eliminate wasted SaaS spending, eliminate unused applications, and never miss a contract renewal, all while putting data regarding your tech stack in one easy-to-read dashboard.

 Whether you’re in IT, finance, marketing, HR, or any other team, here are six ways you can pitch a SaaS management tool to your CEO so you can solve these problems sooner rather than later.

-The problem: Within a software contract are licenses, otherwise known as seats, that an internal employee can assign out to other team members for them to use.
+Within a software contract are licenses, otherwise known as seats, that an internal employee can assign out to other team members for them to use.

 Typically, it’s easy to reassign a SaaS license, meaning someone switches it from one employee who no longer is using it or logging into the application, to someone who needs it and will use it daily.

 But when your team is consistently reassigning SaaS licenses, and switching them from one employee to another, it can be a sign that the SaaS application licenses, or seats, aren’t the right size in relation to the needs of your organization.
 Or too many seats can indicate your business is spending too much money and the contract needs to be reevaluated before renewing.

 Having too many or not enough licenses will let an organization know a contract isn’t as accurate as it should be.
 To prevent over or under estimating how many seats you’ll need, the right SaaS management tool or system of record will let you know the correct number of seats you should be purchasing for each application in real time, so you can make smarter decisions moving forward.

 When this is something you’re running into at your company, here’s how you can pitch a SaaS system of record, like G2 Track, to your CEO.